What is the Dissolve Tool?

 There is also an option to summarize with a statistics field.
 By selecting any statistics, you can summarize values such as by sum, mean, minimum, or maximum.

 How To Use the Dissolve Tool in QGIS

 If you’re using QGIS, you can find this tool in the Vector | Geoprocessing Tools | Dissolve.

 The main difference between the two tools is that you can calculate statistics in ArcGIS.
 But in QGIS, you can run statistics after the process.

 One of the nice options in QGIS 3 is that you can create a temporary layer that’s stored in memory.
 This is good for examining your dissolve before creating an output file.

-The Dissolve Tool is one of the most common tools for generalizing data in GIS systems.
+The Dissolve Tool is one of the most common tools and is excellent for generalizing data in GIS systems.